-We continue collaborating with the Health Professional Accreditation Collaborative Forum to identify ways we can improve interprofessional learning and practice.
-The Australian Nursing and Midwifery Accreditation Council continues to provide the Secretariat function for AOAC.
+The Australian Nursing and Midwifery Accreditation Council continues to provide the administrative and secretariat functions for AOAC.
 Both organisations benefit from sharing information about accreditation across the osteopathy, nursing and midwifery professions.

 AOAC continues to actively engage with its stakeholders.
 AOAC and the Osteopathy Board of Australia hold regular meetings that allow an informal platform to discuss matters of mutual interest.
-Meetings were also held with other stakeholders, including the General Osteopathic Council (UK), Osteopathy Australia, Osteopathy New Zealand, Osteopathic Council of New South Wales and the Osteopathic Council of New Zealand.
-In September 2017, the Board Chair attended the Osteopathic International Alliance Conference in Anaheim.
+Meetings were also held with other stakeholders, including the General Osteopathic Council (UK), Osteopathy Australia, Osteopathic Council of New South Wales and the Osteopathic Council of New Zealand.
+In September 2017, the Board Chair attended the Osteopathic International Alliance Conference in Auckland, New Zealand.
 This was an opportunity to engage with stakeholders from Australia, New Zealand and the international osteopathic community.

-AOAC actively participates with the following networks and regularly attends meeting and events with
+AOAC actively participates with the following networks and regularly attends meeting and events